PaulHax/write-dicom/README.md

 ## Implementation Details

-The converter:
+The converter uses **dcmjs** (pure JavaScript) to write DICOM files:

+1. **ITK-Wasm** reads the input 3D medical image
-1. Extracts 2D slices from the 3D volume
+2. Extracts 2D slices from the 3D volume with proper spatial coordinates
-2. Preserves spatial information (origin, spacing, direction)
+3. Preserves spatial information (origin, spacing, direction)
+4. **dcmjs** generates DICOM Part 10 files with:
-3. Generates unique DICOM UIDs for series and instances
+   - Unique DICOM UIDs for series and instances
-4. Calculates Image Position (Patient) for each slice
+   - Image Position (Patient) calculated for each slice
+   - Proper DICOM metadata tags for 3D reconstruction
-5. Writes each slice as a separate DICOM file
+5. Each slice is written as a separate DICOM file
+6. Files are packaged into a ZIP archive for download

 ## Testing with VolView